juanluispaz/ts-sql-query/README.md

 }
 ```

 You will define the function `bitwiseShiftLeft` that receives two `int` as argument and returns an `int`; this arguments can be numbers or elements in the database that represents integer numbers.
+If you create the argument using the function `valueArg` instead of the `arg` function, the defined function only will accept values but not elements of the database.
 You can use the defined function as a regular database function in your query.

 ```ts
 const bitwiseMovements = 1;